 Section 1 Mood board A mood board is a collection of sample materials and products.
 Generate ideas by collecting a range of material.
-To show creativity Mood boards can be digital or physical.
-Images, colours, typography (text) Digital: sound and video Physical: fabrics, materials, objects SHADES OF BLUE The colour of my mood, thoughts and behaviors Mind Map A way of organising thoughts and ideas.
+To show creativity.
+Mood boards can be digital or physical.
+Images, colours, typography (text) Digital: Sound and video Physical: Fabrics, materials, objects SHADES OF BLUE The colour of my mood, thoughts and behaviors Projects: Website, Multimedia product Mind Map A way of organising thoughts and ideas.
 To develop and show links between different parts of the project.
-To show connections and link between different parts of the project.
-Central node Sub nodes Connectors Text Images Test Topic 4 Topic 1 Test Topic 2 Test Topic 2 Test Visualisation This is rough drawing or sketch of what the final product is intended to look like.
-Usually, hand drawn.
-To plan the layout in a visual manner.
-To show what the finished item might look like.
-Image (description, size, type) Text (style, size, colour) Background colour Dimensions Annotations The state of the s
+Projects: All new media projects.
+Central node Sub nodes Connectors Text Images Taple 4 Topic 1 Topic 2 Topic 2 Topic 2 Topic 2 Topic 2 Topic 2 Topic 3 Visualisation This is rough drawing or sketch of what the final product is intended to look like.
+Projects: Poster, brochure Image (description, size, type) Text (style, size, colour) Background colour Dimensions Annotations The state of the s